-11. Where a panel member is allocated to a hearing and unable to sit for any reason, or fails to appear, they will be replaced by another member wherever possible.
-However, a hearing will proceed with a Senior Member alone where a member gives notice of unavailability within one working day of the commencement of the hearing, to avoid postponing the hearing.
+11) Where a panel of two or three members is due to sit and one of them is unable to sit for any reason, or fails to appear, they will be replaced by another member wherever possible.
+However, to avoid postponement, a hearing will proceed with a Senior Member sitting alone where the panel member(s) give(s) notice of their unavailability within one working day of the commencement of the hearing.
 In all other cases the hearing must be postponed unless the President directs otherwise.